-D. Modify practices or policies, if necessary, to enable the school to implement ent the interventions fully and effectively.
-Actions: Timeline: When the district receives approval of the SIG application, the district Timetine. leadership team will examine every aspect of each plan to determine the specific practices or policies that are needed to implement the intervention fully and effectively.
-Year 1 Based on the grants submitted, the district will need to examine transportation schedules, adopted school calendars, school start and end times across the district, the staff evaluation system and timelines, the staff transfer policy and timeline, compensation systems, teacher assignment practices, and several other practices or policies.
-The school's leadership team will review the completed and approved application for the needed changes within a week of receiving the information from the district.
+D. Modify practices or policies, if necessary, to enable the school to implement the interventions fully and effectively.

+When the district receives approval of the four applications, the district leadership team will examine every aspect of each plan to determine the specific practices or policies that are needed to implement the intervention fully and effectively.
+Based on the applications submitted, the district leaders will need to examine transportation schedules, adopted school calendars, school start and end times across the district, the staff evaluation system and timelines, the staff transfer policy and timeline, compensation systems, teacher assignment practices, central office staff assignments, and several other practices or policies.
+The superintendent will make the recommendations to the Board of Education on any appropriate and needed policy changes and direct staff to make the necessary changes in practices to ensure the interventions can be carried out successfully.

+The school's current leadership team should review the completed and approved application for the needed changes within a week of receiving the information from the district.
 Some changes may require immediate action.
-The principal and leadership team will examine the grant for designated needed changes, examine the findings of the current school leadership team, and review requirements made by the district in response to the applications.
+When the principal is selected and the leadership team is assembled, the group will also examine the application for needed changes, exam the findings of the current school leadership team, and review the changes made by the district in response to the applications.
 This should happen within the first ten days of the principal's tenure.

 At least two changes in practices have already occurred.
-There are new criteria being used to hire the new principals of three of four high schools.
-A new competency matrix has been created for evaluating candidates for these June 2010 positions.
+There are new criteria being used to hire the principals of three of four high schools.
+A new competency matrix has been created for evaluating candidates for these positions.
 The interview process will be modified to ensure a stronger match between the school and the candidate.

 A new memorandum of understanding has been created for use in the district that specifies duties, responsibilities, and expectations for all staff related to working at schools involved in the school improvement process.
-The parents, students and central office administration will also be signing MOUs.
-May 2010
+Additional memoranda will be developed for use with parents, students, and community organizations.

+May 1, 2010